-Programs: April to December 2023
+Programs: December 2023 to June 2024

 Traditionally our meetings are on the third Thursday of the month, except July and August, at 7:30 pm at the Langley Music School, 4899 207 St., Langley.
 A brief business session is followed by the evening program and refreshment.

 NOTE: As of September 2022 meetings are being held in person, with a Zoom option available.

 Please check back closer to the dates of the various programs for updates.